check-spelling-sandbox/botpress-inbox/README.md

 # 🤖 BOTPRESS INBOX ✉️

 This inbox dashboard can be used for managing conversations and users of your Botpress bot.
-It uses the official API (in Beta still) and Typescript client.
+It uses the official API (in Beta still) and TypeScript client.

 ## ✳️ Features